Code-Institute-Submissions/MS1_EliteBJJ/README.md

 -	I had to experiment with the contact form to get it to display fully on smaller screens, I ended up adding padding and changing the font-size of the ‘Get in touch’ header to ensure there were no issues.

 However, following this, I tested the website on actual mobile devices I have at home (iPhone SE and iPhone 7).
 I found there were some issues which weren’t being picked up by the inspect function on developer tools:
--	The jumbotron images (on the home and about pages) were not being displayed properly, after searching on google I found a resolution here: https://stackoverflow.com/questions/43808272/jumbotron-background-image-is-not-responsive
+-	The jumbotron images (on the home and about pages) were not being displayed properly, after searching on google I found a resolution here: [Stackoverflow - jumbotron image display](https://stackoverflow.com/questions/43808272/jumbotron-background-image-is-not-responsive)
 -	I found on the smaller iPhone SE there were still some display issues, the text in the ‘About BJJ’ container was still overflowing, so some of the text was hidden behind the navbar, similarly the ‘Contact’ form was overflowing so the submit button overlapped the footer.
 To resolve this, I shortened the text in both of these sections, I decided it was feasible to do this without affecting the website presentation or functionality.

 I ensured all features which were designed to be worked properly by changing the screen size and using the inspect function on developer tools, i.e. the ‘Why Join’ and ‘Pricing’ sections on the home page, the ‘Instructors’ section on the about page, the images on the gallery page, and the map and address on the ‘contact’ page.